hmxmilohax/rock-band-3-deluxe/readme.md

 First, **extract your vanilla Rock Band 3 game disc** and place it in the `games` folder in your RPCS3 directory. ***Do NOT touch this folder once it's in `games`, Rock Band 3 Deluxe installs as a PS3 game update and installs in its own seprate folder, shown below.***

 Next, you will need the **latest update of Rock Band 3** installed on RPCS3.
-[Get it Here](http://b0.ww.np.dl.playstation.net/tppkg/np/BLUS30463/BLUS30463_T4/e52d21c696ed0fcf/UP8802-BLUS30463_00-ROCKBAND3PATCH05-A0105-V0100-PE.pkg) and drag and drop it on top of the main RPCS3 window to install it.
+[Get it Here](http://b0.ww.np.dl.playstation.net/tppkg/np/BLUS30463/BLUS30463_T4/e52d21c696ed0fcf/UP8802-BLUS30463_00-ROCKBAND3PATCH05-A0105-V0100-PE.pkg) and drag and drop it on top of the main RPCS3 window to install it. *If it doesn't download, right-click it and select `Save link as...`.
+If your browser says it "can't be downloaded safely, ignore it and select `Keep`.*

 Then, **copy the contents** of `\_build\ps3\` to `\dev_hdd0\game\BLUS30463\` in your RPCS3 directory.
 Click `Yes` to overwrite the files.